We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Blades

 Although biscuit joiners use circular-shaped saw blades, they’re quite a bit different than the blades found in a miter, table, or circular saw.
-They’re thicker, with much fewer teeth, and they’re much smaller in diameter.
+They’re thicker, have fewer teeth, and are much smaller in diameter.

 Burrowing a spinning blade into dense hardwoods over and over again builds up quite a bit of heat and pressure, so blade material and longevity matter.
 Most biscuit joiner manufacturers use carbide-tipped blades, as they stay sharper longer than a lower-end steel blade, particularly for denser materials like walnut and hickory.
 They also hold up better to the speeds of high-end biscuit joiners.